akhavr/InsuranceDao/investor-usecases.md

 - `paymentToken` - should be equal to investment token,
 - `details` - url or ipfs hash of investor proposal

-After the call, sponsor should call [sponsorProposal](https://github.com/MolochVentures/moloch/blob/7db370566a5d8c3bad3624700a4ca710c8cf35b4/contracts/Moloch.sol#L268)
+After the call, existing investor (sponsor) should call [sponsorProposal](https://github.com/MolochVentures/moloch/blob/7db370566a5d8c3bad3624700a4ca710c8cf35b4/contracts/Moloch.sol#L268)
 [onlyDelegate](https://github.com/MolochVentures/moloch/tree/master/v1_contracts#onlymemberdelegate)
 to sponsor the proposal to start its voting period; the required